HackYourFutureBelgium/home/students/asking-for-help.md

 1. _0 -> 20 min_: Try on your own
 1. _20 -> 60 min_: Ask your classmates for help
-   - Move your issue to `BLOCKED` on the project board and ask for help on the shared channel
+   - If you're stuck on the `group` project: move your team's issue to `BLOCKED` on the project board, leave a comment, and ask for help on the shared channel
+   - If you're stuck on the `individual` exercises: add the `help-wanted` label to your issue, leave a comment, and share a link to it on the shared Slack channel
    - No private messages please! you will never be the only person with this question
 1. _60+ min_: Tag your coaches in your issue